enoch85/deduparr/README.md

     restart: unless-stopped
 ```

 > **Media Mount:** Use `:rw` (recommended) for complete cleanup including associated files and empty directories.
 Use `:ro` if you only want API-based deletion via Radarr/Sonarr/qBittorrent.
-See [DEPLOYMENT.md](DEPLOYMENT.md#media-mount-permissions-ro-vs-rw) for details.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed configuration options.

 2. **Start the container:**